Thank you for contacting us at Stanford DCI.

 Can my spouse or life partner participate in the DCI?

-Yes, the DCI welcomes the participation of spouses or life partners based on a review of their application.
-For those who are selected as DCI Partners, they can participate in all programs with the same privileges as a DCI Fellow.
-There is an additional fee to be a DCI Partner.
+Yes, the DCI welcomes the participation of spouses or life partners.
+Upon acceptance, a DCI Partner shares the same privileges as a DCI Fellow.

 What are the components of the DCI program?

 The DCI’s weekly seminars include Faculty-Fellow Dialogues, an informal series that brings the DCI Fellows and Partners together with leading Stanford faculty to promote discussion around a broad range of topics drawn from the rich and diversified offerings of Stanford University.